-Figuratively Speaking, Many of Us Are
+Figuratively Speaking, Many of Us Are!

-“If you have too much cortisol circulating out in your system and you are not fighting a lion, then it can break down your muscles, your joints, your bones and your connective tissues,” according to Dr. Keesha Ewers, Adrenal Health Expert.
+Constantly releasing cortisol has been shown to negatively affect our brain, gut, sexual hormones and can cause autophogy, death of cells.
+“If you have too much cortisol circulating out in your system and you are not fighting a lion, then it can break down your muscles, your joints, your bones and your connective tissues,” according to Dr. Keesha Ewers, an Adrenal Health Expert.

 Which Stage of Adrenal Fatigue are you in?

 A blood test will not show you.
 You would need to do a spit test or a urine test (most of which are not covered by insurance) But there are less costly, albeit, less scientific ways to figure this out.

 Stage 1 usually goes unnoticed by most of us.
 It might feel like you are wired and tired.
 You are getting so much done, but you are starting to have more trouble sleeping, digestive problems are sneaking into you life and you might be experiencing some spaciness.
 That is where I have been in the past month due to all that is going on in my life.
 (If you missed it, please read the story here)

 Stage 2 is much more noticeable.
 You can’t get up in the morning even if you feel like you had a full night’s sleep.
 You stop having a period if you are still menstruating.
 Both men and women begin to lose interest in sex in this stage.
 If you are a post menopausal woman, you feel like you have lost interest in many things.
 Bone-dead tiredness settles in as you experience more aches and pains.
 This was the stage I was in on and off during the healing journey.